 Dan Ruley, Senior Program Manager

-Dan went from being a Director of Sales for a large company, to re-evaluating his life and deciding a smaller role with another company better suited his life and priorities.
+When Dan was unexpectedly fired from his Director of Sales position, he reevaluated his life and discovered a smaller role with another company better suited his life and priorities.

 on this episode